verazb/verazb.github.io/index.md

 ## About

 Welcome!
-I am a Postdoc in Economics at the [University of Basel](https://wwz.unibas.ch/en/).
+I am a Postdoc in Economics at the [University of Basel](https://wwz.unibas.ch/en/), where I got my PhD in October 2022.

-My interests lie in health economics, labour economics, social insurance design and applied econometrics.
+My interests lie in health, labour, and public economics.

-Please find my CV [here](docs/Zabrodina_CV.pdf), or get in touch by [email](mailto:vera.zabrodina@unibas.ch).

 I visited the [Center for Labor Economics](http://cle.berkeley.edu/) at the University of California, Berkeley, in spring 2022.

 Before my doctoral studies, I worked as a research fellow in health economics at [Unisanté](https://www.unisante.ch/fr).

+Please find my CV [here](docs/Zabrodina_CV.pdf), or get in touch by [email](mailto:vera.zabrodina@unibas.ch).

 <br />